SUNPHARMA

 (([email protected];))

-India's Sun Pharma reports higher adjusted quarterly profit on strong domestic demand
+India's largest drugmaker Sun Pharma reports higher adjusted quarterly profit

-July 31 (Reuters) - Sun Pharmaceutical Industries SUN.NS, India's largest drugmaker by revenue, reported a higher adjusted profit on Thursday, aided by strong domestic sales.
+July 31 (Reuters) - Sun Pharmaceutical Industries SUN.NS, India's largest drugmaker by revenue, reported a higher adjusted profit on Thursday, aided by strong sales in the domestic market.

-The Mumbai-based firm's consolidated profit before tax and exceptional items rose 16.6% to 39.91 billion rupees ($455.6 million) in the quarter ended June 30.
+The Mumbai-based firm's consolidated profit before tax and exception items rose 16.6% to 39.91 billion rupees ($455.6 million) in the quarter ended June 30.

 ($1 = 87.6000 Indian rupees)

-(Reporting by Rishika Sadam in Hyderabad and Kashish Tandon in Bengaluru; Editing by Sonia Cheema)
+(Reporting by Rishika Sadam; Editing by Sonia Cheema)

 (([email protected];))

-July 31 (Reuters) - Sun Pharmaceutical Industries SUN.NS, India's largest drugmaker by revenue, reported a higher adjusted profit on Thursday, aided by strong domestic sales.
+July 31 (Reuters) - Sun Pharmaceutical Industries SUN.NS, India's largest drugmaker by revenue, reported a higher adjusted profit on Thursday, aided by strong sales in the domestic market.

-The Mumbai-based firm's consolidated profit before tax and exceptional items rose 16.6% to 39.91 billion rupees ($455.6 million) in the quarter ended June 30.
+The Mumbai-based firm's consolidated profit before tax and exception items rose 16.6% to 39.91 billion rupees ($455.6 million) in the quarter ended June 30.

 ($1 = 87.6000 Indian rupees)

-(Reporting by Rishika Sadam in Hyderabad and Kashish Tandon in Bengaluru; Editing by Sonia Cheema)
+(Reporting by Rishika Sadam; Editing by Sonia Cheema)

 (([email protected];))